Alamofire/Alamofire/README.md

 - `Accept-Language`, which defaults to up to the top 6 preferred languages on the system, formatted like `en;q=1.0`, per [RFC 7231 §5.3.5](https://tools.ietf.org/html/rfc7231#section-5.3.5).
 - `User-Agent`, which contains versioning information about the current app.
 For example: `iOS Example/1.0 (com.alamofire.iOS-Example; build:1; iOS 10.0.0) Alamofire/4.0.0`, per [RFC 7231 §5.5.3](https://tools.ietf.org/html/rfc7231#section-5.5.3).

-If you need to customize these headers, a custom `URLSessionManagerConfiguration` should be created, the `defaultHTTPHeaders` property updated and the configuration applied to a new `SessionManager` instance.
+If you need to customize these headers, a custom `URLSessionConfiguration` should be created, the `defaultHTTPHeaders` property updated and the configuration applied to a new `SessionManager` instance.

 ### Authentication